Coincident with the rise of the Fab Four in the 1960s was the popularity of the fab fastback.

 Ford thankfully rectified this by launching the sloping Sports Hardtop option for the Galaxie, and a similar roof design for their new Falcon Sprint which Ford claimed to evoke Scatback Style.
 The new rooflines were not solely about aesthetic appeal; the aerodynamic drag of the notchback roofline had been limiting the speed of Galaxies at Daytona and other high-speed NASCAR tracks.

-The public loved the new roofline and sales of the Sports Hardtop outsold the standard Galaxie by a wide margin, even stealing market share from four-door models.
-When the ’64 Fords were rolled out, the old Boxtop roof was dead and gone.
+The public loved the new roofline and the Sports Hardtop outsold its predecessor by a wide margin, even stealing market share from four-door models.
+When the ’64 Galaxies were rolled out, the Boxtop-style roofs were dead and gone.

 The performance oriented marketing of the newly-roofed Galaxie 500s and V8 Falcon Sprints served to further the association of sleek rooflines with sport.